ranjan-uprety/SpendWise/README.md

-(Placeholder: See wwwroot/images/)
+(Placeholder: See wwwroot/alltransactions.jpg/)

-🔍 Search and Filter
+🔍 Add Cash
-Quickly find transactions by title, tag, or date.
+Quickly add Inflow , Outflow and Debt.

-(Placeholder: See wwwroot/images/)
+(Placeholder: See wwwroot/addcash.jpg/)

 More screenshots are available in the wwwroot/images/ directory.